 The Chairman.
 Take your seat.
-The gentleman need not yield dess he desires.
+The gentleman need not yield less he desires.

 Governor Pinchback.
-I will yield.
+I will vield.

 G. W. Gentry, (addressing the Chair.)
-You are compelled to ar a delegate when he rises to a question.
+You are compelled to

+ar a delegate when he rises to a question.

-[Governor Pinchback's remark will be found in Appendix L.] At the conclusion of Governor Pinchback's speech G. W. Gentry id: "Since the gentleman made special remarks towards me and inted towards me, I would like-[Laughter and applause.]
+[Governor Pinchback's remark will be found in Appendix L.] At the conclusion of Governor Pinchback's speech G. W. Gentry id: "Since the gentleman made special remarks towards me and inted towards me, I would like--[Laughter and applause.]

-Here Gov. Pinchback remarked that he understood Gov. Marks as without the bar, and moved that he be invited to take a seat the platform.
+Here Gov. Pinchback remarked that he understood Gov. Marks as without the bar, and moved that he be invited to take a seat the platform aded to Comptroller Gaines.